-This policy sets out how the United Lodge of Theosophists uses and protects any information that you give us when you use this website.
+This policy sets out how the United Lodge of Theosophists (ULT) uses and protects information you give us when you use this website.

 The ULT is committed to ensuring that your privacy is protected and should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this policy.